kwirk/eventgallery/admin/doc/readme.md

 If you want to display the thumbnails beside the big image you can simply let them float the way you need them.

 ![Switch from two rows to two columns](img/frontend/event_ajax_list_css_custom.jpg)

+### Modify Events List

+The number of elements per row is something you can change by simple CSS.
+There is not configuration option because with css you can use Media Queries to adjust the tiles based on the current view port.

+A simple css definition would look like this.
+It will give you 4 item per row.

+	div#events .item-container {
+		width: 25%
+	}

 # FAQ {#FAQ}